مكافحة | الموقت Counter | Timer

 countdown| contador | timer !

-• more than that in the context - English Language Learners Stack Exchange
+• more of a . . . vs more a - English Language Learners Stack Exchange

 • more vs the more - I doubt this the more because. .